mbta/schemas/README.md

 npm ci
 ```

+### Tests

+JSON Schema examples are validated against their schemas by `npm run test:json:validate`.

+The test script assumes:

+- The schema is located at `schemas/<schema>.json`.
+- Each example file `examples/<schema>/*.json` is an array of valid examples.
+- The schema's `"$id"` is `"https://github.com/mbta/schemas/blob/main/schemas/<schema>.json"`

 ### Scripts

 - `npm run format`: Format all json files with prettier
+- `npm test`: Runs all tests:
+  - All files are formatted
+  - All JSON Schemas are valid schemas
-- `npm test`: Test that all schemas are valid JSON Schemas (and are formatted)
+  - All examples for JSON Schemas are valid for their schema.

 `npx ajv` ([docs](https://github.com/ajv-validator/ajv-cli)) has additional commands to validate that data matches a JSON Schema.
 Use the `--spec=draft2020` option.